davidroman0O/gostage/README.md

 ### Store Access in ActionContext

-In version 2.0+, the `ActionContext` no longer has a direct `Store` field.
+The `ActionContext` no longer has a direct `Store` field.
 Instead, it provides a `Store()` method that returns the workflow's store.
 This ensures that all actions operate on the same store instance and clarifies the ownership relationship.